 Depositing cash into an online investing account, which can later be used to purchase shares of stock or stock mutual funds, is one of the greatest methods for novices to learn how to invest in stocks.

-How To Invest In Stocks?
+How To Start Investing in Stocks In 2026?
 (6 Step-by-Step Guide)

 1. Decide Your Investment Objectives